 This takes place as soon as the Lateshow finishes!
 It involves striking the set, returning all props, clearing the stage, and often painting the stage so it's ready for the following week's shows.
 It will be run by your Technical Director, but overseen by a member of management who will be the Duty Manager for that evening.
-At the ADC, a Get-Out can go on into the early hours, so it's important to get some sleep and not come into the building too early that day!
+At the ADC, a Get-Out can go on into the early hours, so it's important to get some sleep, eat well before your show and not come into the building too early that day!